Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 HDR – High Dynamic Range – blends multiple photos of different exposures.
 It is a much more complex process to merge dark, bright, and middle exposures to come up with one final photo with low contrast and increased tonal range.

 Fujifilm Dynamic Range uses only one single photo and is a much simpler process.

-Newer Fujifilm cameras do have an in-camera HDR processing setting now, which will be the subject of a future article.
+Newer Fujifilm cameras do have an in-camera HDR processing setting now, which you can read about in this article.

 How does Fuji’s Dynamic Range work?

 It’s important to have a basic, simple understanding of how D-Rng works in order to use it properly.